 Problem Set 1 :

-12 Red lego bricks, 16 blue lego bricks and 18 yellow lego bricks are all mixed up in a drawer.
+Mix up 12 red lego bricks, 16 blue lego bricks and 18 yellow lego bricks in a cloth bag.
 All the bricks are completely alike except for their colors.
-The room is in total darkness, and you want two matching bricks.
+Put a blindfold on your kid, and ask them to grab two matching bricks from the bag.

-You start pulling out bricks from the drawer, one at a time.
-What is the fewest number of bricks that you would need to take out of the drawer in order to be certain that you have a pair that match?
+They will start pulling out one brick at a time from the bag.
+What is the fewest number of bricks that they will need to take out of the drawer in order to be certain that they have a pair that match?

 Give it a try and let me know your answer in the comments section.